vergoh/vnstat-docker/README.md

 Name | Description | Default value
 --- | --- | ---
 HTTP_PORT | Port of the web server | 8586
-SERVER_NAME | Name of the server in the web page title | Some Server LARGE_FONTS | Use large fonts in images (0: no, 1: yes) | 0
+SERVER_NAME | Name of the server in the web page title | Output of `hostname` command LARGE_FONTS | Use large fonts in images (0: no, 1: yes) | 0
 CACHE_TIME | Cache created images for given number of minutes (0: disabled) | 1